Skip to Main Content

 Dubai's restaurant evolution over the past decade has moved in two directions simultaneously.
 On one axis, the market has layered in more international luxury formats, from omakase counters to European fine-dining imports.
 On the other, a smaller but consolidating group of kitchens has moved toward ingredient-led, lower-intervention cooking with sustainability credentials attached.
 Teible sits firmly in the second stream.

 Chef Devanie Khoo Tat Ting leads the kitchen with a menu that foregrounds plant-based and vegetable-led plates, drawing on the natural depth of Oriental culinary traditions where herbs, spices, and vegetables have always played structural roles rather than supporting ones.
-The occasional appearance of fermented ingredients suggests a kitchen engaged with preservation techniques that extend seasonality rather than relying on year-round imports.
+Fermented ingredients appear on the menu as part of a preservation-led approach.
 In the context of modern cuisine broadly, that approach aligns Teible with kitchens like Agli Amici in Godia and Bartholomeus in Heist, where locality and restraint function as genuine culinary positions, not trends.

 How the Concept Has Sharpened Over Time

-The evolution of sustainability-led dining in the Gulf has been uneven.
-Early iterations in the region often treated the category as a niche curiosity, with menus that prioritised signalling over substance.
 What the current iteration at Teible reflects is a more mature application: the principles are embedded in sourcing decisions, the décor mirrors the ethos without performing it, and the pricing tier keeps the offer accessible rather than positioning sustainability as a premium add-on.
-At $$, Teible sits below the $$$–$$$$ brackets occupied by much of Dubai's competitive dining scene, including comparators like 11 Woodfire at $$$ and City Social at $$$$.
+At $68 per person, Teible sits below the $$$ to $$$$ brackets occupied by much of Dubai's competitive dining scene.
 That positioning matters both commercially and editorially: it suggests the kitchen is building a regular audience rather than chasing occasion-dining spend.

 Jaddaf Waterfront and the Arts Centre Context